dganesan/mhealth-course/chapter1-noise/ch1-timedomainfiltering.md

 ### Median Filtering

-When the noise appears like sudden spikes in the data (also referred to as salt-and-pepper noise) or if the data has outliers (i.e. spurious readings that are very large or very small compared to the data), then the moving average and exponential smoothing methods are not the best methods.
+When the noise appears like sudden spikes in the data (also referred to as salt-and-pepper noise) or if the data has outliers (i.e. spurious readings that are very large or very small compared to the data) or if the data has sharp edges, then the moving average and exponential smoothing methods are not the best methods.
 An example is shown below, where the noise pattern comprises sharp spikes in the data.
 Exponential smoothing will remove noise but not very well.

 <img src="images/image7.png" alt="drawing" width="800"/>